Cataracts and Cataract Surgery

 Who is at risk?

 As medical advances have succeeded in lengthening the human lifespan, more and more Americans are – and will be – entering the age group associated with the development of cataracts.
-It has been said that if we live long enough, most of us will develop a cataract.
+Most of us will develop cataracts.

-What are the symptoms of a cataract ?
+What may you notice as the symptoms of a cataract ?

 Since the symptoms usually develop gradually, most people don’t suspect cataracts.
 Routine eye exams by Dr. Duplessie can pick up the early signs of cataracts.